Empirical mathematics in Australian Indigenous Smoke Telegraphy: Discussion

 \subsection{Codes, encryption, and secrecy}

-It seems likely the coding elements were syllabic, or smoke `pictographs', like the characters carved or burnt on message sticks \citep{Idriess:1939}, as well as using frequency and numerical ciphers.
-The use of a `Morse code' dot-dash (long and short smoke cloud) system is asserted or assumed by several sources (Supplementary Material exerpts \ref{z} and \ref{bb}).
+It seems likely that the coding elements were syllabic, or smoke `pictographs', like the characters carved or burnt on message sticks \citep{Idriess:1939}, and codes also used frequency and numerical ciphers.
+The use of a `Morse code' dot-dash (long and short smoke cloud) system is asserted or assumed by several sources (Appendix excerpts \ref{z} and \ref{bb}).
 None of it was ever systematically deciphered by white observers.
 There always were secret codes known only between certain persons within and between tribes, too, and the 19th century frontier wars were a powerful incentive to further secret code development, to confound white police and military tactics \citep{Kerkhove:2021}.

 In short, the details of codes were classified secret knowledge, which to this day has not been declassified by cultural authority, and there the matter should stand.
-Students may carry out some reverse-engineering based on information in this paper and although the outcome is unlikely to be `true', the exercise undoubtedly would engender profound respect for Indigenous know-how, provide a memorable introduction to several core curriculum topics, and may even help to inspire cryptography that confounds AI.
+Students may carry out some reverse-engineering based on information in this paper and although the outcome is unlikely to be `true', the exercise undoubtedly would engender profound respect for Indigenous know-how and provide a memorable introduction to several core curriculum topics.